rkosak237/bank-account-simulation/README.md

 * P: admin123

 ## Incoming functionalities:
-* Loading spinner between login and desktop view.
-It will be visible until fetch from database will be completed.
 * Nav mobile
 * Calendar - showing costs
 * Register form - Also your data will be displayed in details about user placed in header